 Cherry blossom season starts at different times of the year depending on where you are in Japan , so here’s a map of all the 2019 cherry blossom time periods across Japan so you get a clearer idea of what I’m talking about.

 Flowering usually lasts two weeks.
 In Tokyo, these two weeks correspond to the first two weeks of April, more or less.
 But what if you miss sakura season, when should you travel to Japan?
 I’d say in autumn!
 Here’s why.

 Best Time to Visit Japan – Autumn and The Momiji

 Momiji are the maple leaves that turn red in autumn, making Japan look like a bright and colorful pastel painting.
 I wasn’t very excited to spend last autumn in Japan but when I finally did, I was blown away.
 Here’s what the Gotokuji temple in my neighborhood looks like in autumn:

 Just like cherry trees, momiji change color at different times of the years depending on where you are in Japan.
 In Tokyo, that would be in November but in Nikko (Tochigi Prefecture) for example, it would be mid-October.
 Here’s a map that shows autumn foliage periods by area:

-Best Time to Visit Japan – February or March ?
+How about February or March ?

 You can also travel to Japan towards the end of winter.
 I personally enjoy this time of year because temperatures tend to be milder and the weather is mostly dry.
 Ume matsuri is plum blossom season!
 Plum blossoms have a deep pink color and I think they are just as beautiful as sakura.
 What do you think? 🙂

-Best Time to Visit Japan – When Not to Visit
+When Not to Visit

 If you’re traveling to Japan, the rainy season is the period you should avoid.
 The Japanese call this period tsuyu which literally means “plum rain”.
 It generally lasts six weeks, from June to mid-July.
 It doesn’t rain every day but it rains rather frequently.